Why Care Homes Are Going Solar in 2025: Key Insights from the Care Show London

 5. Smart Tariffs: A Hidden Opportunity

 The conversation also explored the value of smart electricity tariffs.
 The host shared their personal experience saving 23% on energy bills by using a smart tariff that charged less during non-business hours.
+Care homes can apply similar logic:- Use solar during the day

 - Charge batteries at night using low-rate electricity